 iPhone users: Settings app > Passcode (alternatively, “Face ID & Passcode” or “Touch ID and Passcode”) > Change Passcode

-The fact is, no one wants to type in their passcode every time, and many phones offer alternative inputs that may or may not be appropriate for your situation, such as the capability to unlock your phone through a fingerprint or scan of your face through your smartphone camera.
+The fact is, no one wants to type in their passcode every time, and many phones offer alternative inputs that may or may not be appropriate for your situation, such as the capability to unlock your phone through a fingerprint or a scan of your face with your smartphone camera.
 These can make it easier to log in and yet, at least in the United States, biometric information such as a fingerprint may have fewer legal protections than a passcode when unlocking your device.

-Unlocking a device with biometrics is a decision that will depend on your security needs, and the likelihood that it introduces risk for you.
-Because some situations are more risky than others (e.g., attending a protest, versus using your device at home) think about whether unlocking your phone with biometrics is right for you.
+Unlocking a device with biometrics is a decision that will depend on your security needs and the likelihood that it introduces risk for you.
+Because some situations are more risky than others (e.g., attending a protest versus using your device at home), think about whether unlocking your phone with biometrics is right for you.

 Google posts Android Security Bulletins to allow observers to see what goes into each security update.
 If you want to see what kinds of trash fires Apple is putting out with their most recent updates, you can check it out here.
-For example, Apple recently patched a FaceTime security bug that allowed users to turn on other FaceTime users’ cameras and microphones.
+For example, Apple a few years ago patched a FaceTime security bug that allowed users to turn on other FaceTime users’ cameras and microphones.
 If this sounds like a great time to update your device, keep in mind that similarly unpleasant bugs appear all the time.

-Your phone is probably nudging you about new software updates for your apps, and for the device itself.
+Your phone is probably nudging you about new software updates for your apps and for the device itself.
 The truth is sometimes we treat these updates as something that gets in the way.
 But exactly the opposite is true; security updates should give us reassurance that our devices are safer, allowing us to focus on the things we care about.

 Most people probably have an app on their device that’s asking for information it doesn’t need.
 Consider reviewing the permissions for apps running on your devices, and turning off permissions that make you uncomfortable, or those that don’t seem quite right.

-Android users (it might be slightly different, depending on your version): Open Settings app > Apps & notifications > Advanced > App permissions
+Android users: (it might be slightly different, depending on your version): Open Settings app > Apps & notifications > Advanced > App permissions

-iPhone users: Open Settings app > Privacy
+iPhone users: Open Settings app > Privacy & Security

-If you haven’t used an app for a long time, and don’t plan on using it again right away, it may be worthwhile to remove it from your device.
+If you haven’t used an app for a long time and don’t plan on using it again right away, it may be worthwhile to remove it from your device.
 Simply removing old, unwanted apps can help make your device much safer.

-It happens to the best of us: eventually our devices will be lost, stolen, or broken, and we don’t want to lose access to our data.
+It happens to the best of us: Eventually our devices will be lost, stolen, or broken, and we don’t want to lose access to our data.
 Every now and again, it’s wise to make a backup copy of mobile files to avoid this cruel fate.